datalad-handbook/book/docs/basics/101-136-filesystem.rst

 This error indicates that there is write-protected content within ``.git`` that cannot not be deleted.
 What is this write-protected content?
-It's the file content stored in the object tree of Git-annex.
-If you want, you can re-read the section on :ref:`symlink` to find out how Git-annex revokes write permission for the user to protect the file content given to it.
+It's the file content stored in the object tree of git-annex.
+If you want, you can re-read the section on :ref:`symlink` to find out how git-annex revokes write permission for the user to protect the file content given to it.
 To remove a dataset with annexed content one has to regain write permissions to everything in the dataset.
 This is done with the `chmod <https://en.wikipedia.org/wiki/Chmod>`_ command::